-If DOT&PF does not combine the Final EIS and ROD in a single document (See Section 5.8, Combined Final EIS/Record of Decision) then DOT&PF must prepare a ROD selecting a project alternative.
+If DOT&PF does not combine the Final EIS and ROD in a single document (Section 5.8) then DOT&PF must prepare a ROD selecting a project alternative.
 The ROD may be signed no earlier than 30 days after publication of the Final EIS notice in the Federal Register or 90 days after publication of a notice for the Draft EIS, whichever is later.
 The ROD represents DOT&PF's final decision on the project.